Active Transportation Strategy Engagement Background

 Council approved the original ATS in 2011 with an update approved in March 2024, that has a focus on technical review and alignment with BC Active Transportation Design Guidelines.
 In May 2025, Council directed staff to launch a broad community-wide engagement process to ensure the updated strategy reflects local needs and perspectives, specifically related to the nine proposed cycling routes that were identified as key to building a cycling network.

 Phase 1 of engagement (September 2–26, 2025) focuses on gathering insights to inform the updated ATS as well as gathering high-level feedback to refine nine proposed cycling routes.
-This input will inform both the updated ATS and the new Cycling Implementation Plan, which will be presented to Council in 2026.

 The Nine Proposed Cycling Routes